 The McGowan Center for Ethics and Social Responsibility has a threefold purpose.

-- Answering a pressing need in higher education, the Center seeks to foster discussion of the aims of ethics education at the college level, to identify best practices with respect to these aims, and to develop methods of assessing the achievement of these aims.
-Initiatives in this regard include the forum "Ethics in Focus" published once per year in the journal Expositions: Interdisciplinary Studies in the Humanities and participation in the Catholic Social Teaching Learning and Research Initiative based at the University of Notre Dame.
+- Answering a pressing need in higher education, the Center seeks to foster discussion of the aims of ethics education at the college level, to identify best practices with respect to these aims, and to develop methods of assessing the achievement of these aims. — Initiatives in this regard include the forum "Ethics in Focus," published once per year in the journal Expositions: Interdisciplinary Studies in the Humanities, and participation in the Catholic Social Teaching Learning and Research Initiative.
 See this article from Commonweal for a brief discussion of the CST project.
 See this article in Expositions about a rubric to assess student learning of Catholic social teaching developed by the CST Research and Learning Initiative.